 This option logs all CADI calls to an XML log file.
-The simulation generates one XML log file per CPU and outputs them to the CPAK Systems directory with the filename CADIlog-model_core.cpucpu-process_ID.xml.
-A cluster-level XML log file is also generated and output to this location with the filename CADIlog-model core-process ID.xml
+The simulation generates one XML log file per CPU and outputs them to the reference system Systems directory with the filename CADIlog-model_core.cpucpu-process_ID.xml.
+A cluster-level XML log file is also generated and output to this location with the filename CADIlog-model_core-process_ID.xml